The White House

 The Supreme Court

 You may tour the building (but not the courtroom), located at 1st Street NE between Constitution Avenue NE and East Capitol Street NE, on your own.
 Guided tours of the Supreme Court are not available.
-The building is open from 9:00 a.m. to 4:30 p.m. from Monday through Friday.
+The building is open Monday through Friday, 9:00 a.m. to 4:30 p.m.
 It is closed on weekends and holidays.

 A court term begins the first Monday in October and lasts through June, with breaks for summer.